devpi/devpi/doc/userman/devpi_concepts.rst

 This implies that users can:

-   * Work unaffected if Pypi or a mirror fails
+   * Work unaffected if Pypi fails
    * store "closed source" packages internally, that can be accessed like any other packages as if they were residing on PyPi.